Havur/Ancestor-Tree/README.md

 add a new ancestor, print out, edit or delete information of a created person and print the complete ancestral diagram in the application.

 ##Development
-The code does have CI and does compile to the latest windows, mac and ubuntu
+The code does have CI and does compile to the latest windows, macOS and ubuntu versions

 ###Instructions for use
 Note that the application is sensitive to incorrect misspelling of names, characters and numbers.
 For example adding an